mlafeldt/chef-runner/README.md

     $ chef-runner recipes/foo.rb bar dogs::baz

-Moreover, the tool allows you to load node attributes from a JSON file (that is located inside your cookbook):
+Moreover, chef-runner allows you to load node attributes from a JSON file (that is located inside your cookbook):

     $ chef-runner -j chef.json